handiman/handiman.github.io/_projects/08-hittapunktse.md

  - XHTML
  - SQL Server
  - IIS
-summary:
- - Was a key person in the development of hitta.se - one of Swedens top 10 most popular sites.
- - Created the services hitta.se/trafiknytt (traffic information) and hitta.se/vader (weather information).
- - Maintenance of hitta.se's internal order system
 ---
 <!--more-->
 Hitta.se is a Swedish search engine that offers telephone directory, addresses and maps.